1930 FIFA World Cup Group 1: Chile vs France

 This was the first ever meeting between the two sides, and served as the first part of a doubleheader at the recently completed Estadio Centenario, the centrepiece stadium for the competition which had been delayed due to construction issues.
 Chile started the stronger of the two sides, forcing several saves from Thépot in the French goal, and were awarded a penalty in the first half, the first in World Cup history.
 Vidal took the kick but his effort was saved by Thépot.
 France's best chance of the half came from an error by Chilean defender Guillermo Riveros but his goalkeeper Roberto Cortés managed to recover the ball from the oncoming attackers to end the danger.
-The was French resistance was eventually broken in the 64th minute when Guillermo Subiabre headed in for Chile from a cross by Vidal.
+The French resistance was eventually broken in the 64th minute when Guillermo Subiabre headed in for Chile from a cross by Vidal.
 The score remained 1–0, eliminating France from the competition and giving Chile their first clean sheet in an international fixture at the 42nd attempt.